MendelsResearchGroup/lammps.js/examples/threejs/README.md

 # Three.js Lennard-Jones Demo

-A tiny Vite app that consumes `lammps.js` and renders the Lennard-Jones sample (`tests/fixtures/lj.mini.in`) with Three.js.
+A tiny Vite app that consumes the `lammps.js/client` helper and renders the Lennard-Jones sample (`tests/fixtures/lj.mini.in`) with Three.js.

 ## Prerequisites